LuigiBucchicchio/Reacme/README.md

 In the main directory, execute the command "java -jar ReACMe.jar" through any CLI. (windows' prompt or powershell is ok)

-In the run, are asked you some parameters representing scores.
+In the run, some parameters are asked, representing scores.
 You may leave them by default.

 If everything went right, you have in the output folder: